-Exceptions to the Filial Responsibility Law
+Exceptions to the PA Filial Responsibility Law

 - Second, if the indigent parent had abandoned a child for ten continuous years while the child was a minor, the child will not be required to foot his or her parent’s bill.

 Typically, if a parent is unable to pay for nursing care, he or she can apply for to Medicaid to pay the bills.
 However, the filial responsibility law may kick in where Medicaid is denied, incomplete, or delayed.